fridamedrano/Kalnia-Glaze/fontbakery/fontbakery-report.md

 * ⚠ **WARN** The following glyphs could not be reached by codepoint or substitution rules:

-	- i.color2

-	- dotlessi.color1

-	- uni030C.alt.color1

-	- gravecomb.color0

-	- periodcentered.loclCAT
+	- A.color1

-	- comma.color0
+	- F.color2

-	- E.color2
+	- acutecomb.color1

 	- uni030C.alt.color0

+	- G.color2

+	- e.color0

+	- acutecomb.color0

+	- uni030C.color1

-	- C.color2
+	- I.color0

-	- uni030C.color0
+	- l.color0

-	- And 63 more.
+	- And 67 more.

 Use -F or --full-lists to disable shortening of long lists.
  [code: unreachable-glyphs]